-All sorts of questions pose in front of you as you decide to own a car like which car to buy, an electric car or a hybrid one, how about an electric sedan, which brand promises the best features and reliability, how to support Make in India and much more But arguably the most prominent doubt associated with car ownership in modern India is the type of vehicle to buy.
+All sorts of questions come to mind as one decides to own a car like which car to buy, an electric car or a hybrid one, how about an electric sedan, which brand promises the best features and reliability, how to support Make in India, and many more.
+But arguably the most persistent doubt associated with car ownership in modern India is which type of vehicle to buy.
 Electric or PHEV or hybrid?

 An electric vehicle is the standard battery-operated setup that powers the engine using rechargeable batteries.
 An external power source is required, which is usually in the form of charging stations like fuel pumps.

 Also known as battery electric vehicles (BEV), they exclusively run on electricity and do not have a fuel engine.
-Hyundai KONA Electric and Audi E-Tron are battery electric vehicles.
+Hyundai KONA Electric, Tata Nexon EV, MG ZS EV, and Audi E-Tron are all battery electric vehicles.